-The Lego Movie Film Review
+A review of The Lego Movie

 You’d be forgiven for anticipating The Lego Movie with virtually no enthusiasm.
 Surely this was another merchandising monster out to sell the kids Lego and get the adults paying out for it.
 However, after watching Phil Lord and Chris Miller’s (of Cloudy with Chance of Meatballs fame) animated extravaganza, you’ll feel like a real cynic.
 The fact is that this could’ve been a pure toy flogger but it is actually way more than that.
 In fact, it is awesome.
 There are times when filmmakers, distributors and companies lazily cook up bland cinema for an audience they know will pay out but this film does the exact opposite.

 Taking a blend of CG and stop-motion technique to intricately animate proceedings, the film’s story is just as solidly constructed.
 It is undeniably an advert but it does more than sell a product, The Lego Movie enjoys a product and allows audiences to indulge in a fully fledged film, using said product.
 The jokes are not always sophisticated and those naming this better than Toy Story are over exaggerating things but the gags are rapid fire and the script is joyous.
 The generous plotting (similar in parts to Toy Story and Wreck-it-Ralph) is the very meaning of madcap, the pace is sugar-fuelled and the silliness is infectious.
 Although craziness is everywhere (which some viewers may tire of), there is a beating heart at the core of the film.
 This is confirmed by an astonishing final act twist, which validates most aspects of the film and anchors the film’s great message of allowing creativity to be unchained.